Dr Christoph Rausch, MA (C.)

 As HRM head of department, Dr. Rausch contributed to policy making on a national level.
 Together with colleagues at the Association of Dutch Universities (VSNU), Rausch led a project group to draft a position paper redefining existing frameworks for the recognition and reward of academics.
 Aiming at a differentiation of academic career pathways, as well as at the renewal of research assessment methodologies and the promotion of open science, this initiative continues to gain momentum also internationally.
 It includes the call for a better acknowledgment of the collaborative efforts and accomplishments of teams in the advancement of individual academic careers.

-During his two-year interim tenure as transition manager of the HR department, Rausch was tasked with a comprehensive restructuring of the HRM advising section of Maastricht University.
-Next to the full day-to-day management of the department, he was the principal HR advisor to the MERLN Institute for Technology-Inspired Regenerative Medicine, the M4I research environment, and the Department of Cognitive Neurosciences.
+During his two-year interim tenure as transition manager at the HRM department, Rausch was tasked with a comprehensive restructuring of the HRM advising section of Maastricht University.
+Next to the full day-to-day management of the department, he was the principal HRM advisor to the MERLN Institute for Technology-Inspired Regenerative Medicine, the M4I research environment, and the Department of Cognitive Neurosciences.

 Dr. Rausch has served on various boards and committees, including the committee Studium Generale, the editorial board of Maastricht University’s independent magazine Observant, the board of the Observant foundation, as well as Maastricht University’s Arts and Heritage committee.